 Return to In-Person Work Requirements

-Employees diagnosed with COVID-19 or having experienced symptoms of COVID-19 may only return in-person to work after confirmation of the cessation of symptoms and contagiousness.
-Proof of this must be demonstrated via the test-based strategy or the symptom-based strategy as defined by the CDC.
+Employees diagnosed with COVID-19 or having experienced symptoms of COVID-19 may only return from isolation to in-person work after confirmation of the cessation of symptoms and contagiousness.
+Current evidence supports ending isolation and precautions for most persons with COVID-19 using a symptom-based strategy as defined by the CDC.

 Under the symptom- based strategy, employees may return in-person to work upon achieving the following:

-- At least 24 hours have passed since recovery, which is defined as resolution of fever without use of fever-reducing medications;
+- At least 24 hours of resolution of fever without use of fever-reducing medications;

 There are differing quarantine timelines for employees who came into close contact with, or live with, an individual with a confirmed diagnosis or symptoms.
 The following scenarios describe when these individuals may return to in-person work:

 Employees are typically required to submit a release to return in-person to work from a healthcare provider.
 Given the current stressors on the healthcare system, if an employee is unable to produce a release form, the College may accept a written statement from an employee confirming all the factors supporting their release to return to in-person work.